How Much House Can I Afford on a $100K Salary in Florida — 2026

 Stretching Your Budget With FHA, USDA, or Combined Income

-Use our free mortgage calculator to model different scenarios, or apply now and we'll run a personalized affordability analysis based on your actual income, debts, and target Florida county.
+Run a few scenarios in our free mortgage calculator, or apply now.
+We will do a personalized affordability check against your real income, debts, and target Florida county.